Skin Cancer Detection & Treatment

 Skin cancer is the uncontrolled growth of abnormal skin cells.
 It occurs when DNA damage to skin cells is unrepaired and triggers mutations that lead skin cells to multiply rapidly forming malignant tumors.
 DNA skin damage is most often caused by ultraviolet radiation from the sun or tanning beds.

-Atypical moles – also called “dysplastic nevi” are unusual-looking benign moles that resemble melanoma.
+Also called “dysplastic nevi”, they are unusual-looking benign moles that resemble melanoma.
 People who have them are at an increased risk of developing melanoma.
 Heredity appears to play a part in the formation of atypical moles, especially among Caucasians.

 All forms of skin cancer are mainly caused by cumulative exposure to ultraviolet (UV) exposure from the sun and/or tanning beds over time.